arqex/react-interactable/readme.md

-RN interactable web
+React interactable
 -------------------

-A port of react-native interactable to make it work with react-native-web
+This port of [react-native-interactable](https://github.com/wix/react-native-interactable) to JS.
+This way our [react-native-web](https://github.com/necolas/react-native-web) projects can have nice interaction animations like in ios or android.